Nevrard/Daily-Planner/README.md

 ## Implementations

-Daily Planner  can be access with this Link: https://nevrard.github.io/Daily-Planner/
+Daily Planner  can be accessed with this Link: https://nevrard.github.io/Daily-Planner/